dilliram-code/Assignments/README.md

 - Basic understanding of mathematics and statistics.
 - Familiarity with programming concepts (Python experience is a plus).
-- A laptop with required software installed.
+- A laptop with the required software installed.

 ## Resources